The

 - enrolment policies and procedures supported by enrolment forms

-- financial reports supported by receipts, invoices, bank account statements.
+- financial reports supported by receipts, invoices or bank account statements.

 Per capita kindy subsidy